 - The most famous is the 26-story Seneca Niagara Resort and Casino, the county’s only AAA four-diamond award-winning hotel.

 Which Side Are You On?
 Canadian or American?

 So- American or Canadian Niagara Falls?
 Why not both?
 But if you have to choose one, it depends on what you like most!
-If you love the hustle and bustle of city excitement, Niagara Falls Canada is the place for you.
-If you enjoy a slower pace and want to experience trails and more, visit Niagara Falls in New York.
+If you love the hustle and bustle of city excitement and more unique options, then Niagara Falls in Canada is the place for you.
+If you enjoy a slower pace and want to experience some easy flat trails, visit Niagara Falls in New York.

 My opinion: Personally, if I had to pick a side, I’d go with the Canadian because there are way more things to do at a more budget-friendly price.
 However, a quick trip across the Rainbow Bridge will transport you between countries.
 So, I say you take the time to grab a passport and experience both!